 Both of these Markov chains can be viewed as random walks for the \emph{affine monoid} $\Aff(V)$ of $V$ where $\Aff(V)$ is the monoid of all mappings on $V$ of the form $x\mapsto ax+b$ with $a\in R$ and $b\in V$ with composition as the binary operation.
 So the product of $ax+b$ and $cx+d$ is $acx+ad+b$.
 Note that $\Aff(V)$ is the semidirect product of the multiplicative monoid $M(R)$ of $R$ with the additive group $V$, that is, $\Aff(V)= V\rtimes M(R)$, where $M(R)$ acts on $V$ via scalar multiplication.
 We can view $P$ as a probability on $\Aff(V)$ supported on the translations $x\mapsto x+b$ and $Q$ as a probability on $\Aff(V)$ supported on the dilations $x\mapsto ax$.
 The first model is then the random walk of $\Aff(V)$ on $V$ driven by the probability $\alpha P+(1-\alpha)Q$ and the second model is the random walk of $\Aff(V)$ on $V$ driven by the probability $PQ$ (where the product is convolution of measures).

 To state our results, we need some definitions and notation.
+Recall that the set of invertible elements in a ring $R$ forms a group, known as the {\em group of units}.
 Denote by $U(R)$ the group of units of $R$.
 We make the convention that $R=\{0\}$ is a unital ring and that $U(R)=\{0\}$ is the trivial group.
 Note that the only module over the zero ring is the zero module.
 Two elements $r_1,r_2\in R$ are \emph{associates} if $r_1=ur_2$ with $u\in U(R)$.